What is it, exactly?

 Individuals with current thrombocytopenia may develop more severe thrombocytopenia following vaccination.
 In addition, individuals who experienced thrombocytopenia with the first dose of M-M-R II (or its component vaccines) may develop thrombocytopenia with repeat doses.
 Serologic status may be evaluated to determine whether or not additional doses of vaccine are needed.
 The potential risk to benefit ratio should be carefully evaluated before considering vaccination in such cases (see ADVERSE REACTIONS).
 5/

 Conclusion?
-Vaccinations are a major cause of this disease.
+Vaccinations are a major cause of ITP.
 What about Paracetamol? (aka Tylenol) Let’s have a look:

 Hematologic side effects including rare cases of thrombocytopenia associated with acetaminophen (the active ingredient contained in Paracetamol) have been reported. …[Ref] 7/